Making the Most of an Unplanned Career Break

 Once the content and length are close to where they need to be, I will focus more on the structure of the slides.
 I will break up slides so as not to have “walls of text,” or I may move the text off of the slide entirely and move it to the speaker notes.

 Finally, as the day of the conference approaches, I will continue to practice the talk.
 I don’t want to memorize; I may want to remember some key phrases, but I want to have the structure of the talk memorized.
 On multiple occasions, the projector or presentation computer has failed, and I’ve given my talk without slides, adapting the message and content to the lack of visuals.
 It gives me confidence that, as a speaker, I know my presentation.
-Because I do not memorize it, I can adapt my words to address members of the audience or earlier talks without worrying about losing my place.
+Because I don’t memorize it, I can adapt my words to address members of the audience or refer to earlier talks without worrying about losing my place.

 A Secret about Speaking and Giving Talks